jhakrraman/Driver-Drowsiness-Detection/README.md

-# Music-Genre-Classification
+# Driver-Drowsiness Detection
-This model can predict the genre of various music using the GTZAN dataset
+This model can predict the drowsiness of a driver.